havelsan/rust-dev-env/README.md

 # Rust Development Environment
 This repository contains rust development environment preparation scripts, documentation, reference projects containing codes and principles.

-NOTE: To use rust-dev-env properly, please source the release file found in rust-ev-env main directory.
+**NOTE-1: To use rust-dev-env properly, please source the release file found in rust-ev-env main directory.
+NOTE-2: Run install scripts, make configurations in the devops/README.md file and run projects in the “reference-projects” directory before archiving the “rust-dev-env” directory.
+Archived directory may be extracted to another offline machine.
+**

 ## How to use this repository